FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 **Impact:** This has significant implications for fairness of the PuppyRaffle contract.
 Any user at index 0 could be erroneously denied an opportunity to trigger a refund, which undermines contract fairness and user experience.

+**Proof of concept:**

+1. User enters the Raffle.
+They are the first entrant.
+2. `PuppyRaffle::getActivePlayerIndex()` returns 0.
+3. User thinks they have not entered correctly due to User Documentation.
+4. They enter again, wasting gas.

+**Recommended Mitigation:** The easiest recommendation would be to revert if the user is not found in the array instead of returning 0.

-**Recommended Mitigation:** Consider modifying the `PuppyRaffle::getActivePlayerIndex()` function to return a value that clearly indicates when a user is not found in the `PuppyRaffle::players` array.
+You could also consider modifying the `PuppyRaffle::getActivePlayerIndex()` function to return a value that clearly indicates when a user is not found in the `PuppyRaffle::players` array.
 One common approach is to use a sentinel value, such as a `-1` to represent "Not found" or "inactive".

 ```diff
     function getActivePlayerIndex(address player) external view returns (uint256) {